PejmanNik/puppeteer-report-csharp/README.md

 ### Run Examples

-Clone the repo and run `init-js-dependency.sh` file to init git submodule and fetch the original puppeteer-report library, Then restore the solution and run examples project.
+Clone the repo and run `init-js-dependency.sh` file to init git submodule and fetch the original puppeteer-report library, Then restore the solution and run examples project. keep in mind that the first run may take a while because it will try to download the latest version of the puppeteer